It’s one of the more difficult subjects for a parent to consider: Should you buy life insurance for your children?

 Of course, devastating as it might be, there are expenses to consider in the loss of a child or any family member.

-The National Funeral Directors Association tabulates the cost of a funeral and burial at a median $7,181, in 2015, the most recent data available .1 If a vault is required, the median expense rises to $8,505.
+The National Funeral Directors Association tabulates the median cost of a funeral and burial at more than $7,000.1 If a vault is required, the median expense rises to more than $9,000.
 The association represents more than 10,000 funeral homes in the U.S. and 39 countries around the world.

 “Even for parents who have the means to pay for these unexpected expenses, the insurance proceeds can be used to absorb additional costs, such as for family counseling or for unpaid time away from work,” Lynch said.
 “For others without significant financial means, the income [from the insurance proceeds] can offset the possibility of going into debt to pay for these various expenses.”